“Go to school, get a good job, and make a lot of money.”

 BECOMING AN ENTREPRENEUR

 During the Summer of 2007, I went back to my hometown for the summer.
 I had no clue that this summer would lead me on a journey toward my dream to be an entrepreneur.
 I was hired to work at my local church as an assistant administrator.
 During that summer, I took it upon myself to help the church create better marketing material.
 At the time, they were using Microsoft Clip Artwork for their flyers, programs, and bulletins.
-I borrowed some cheap logo software from one of the guys at the church and spent days learning how to use it.
+I borrowed some cheap logo software from one of the guys at the church, and spent several days learning how to use it.
 I ended up creating a secondary logo, a brochure, and a few other things for the church.
 After spending weeks playing around with that cheap software, I wanted to venture out and learn how to use better software.
-So I asked one of my mentors – who was also a designer at the time – to show me how to use the software he had been using.
+I asked one of my mentors — who was also a designer at the time — to show me how to use the software he had been using.
 He exposed me to the Adobe Creative Suite (ie. Photoshop, Flash, Fireworks, and Dreamweaver).
 After getting my hands on this, I was hooked.
 I spent every moment during the rest of that summer, learning how to use that software.
 It was and still is the best software on the market for designers.

 After arriving back to Atlanta to begin my Fall 2007 Semester at GSU, I started looking for opportunities to design for other people.
 I was able to get a friend of mine to help me download an older version of Adobe Creative Suite onto my computer.
 I was ready and equipped with all the software I’d need to take on the city of Atlanta.
 My first client was a group of guys who were starting an entertainment company.
 They offered me $25 in exchange for designing their flyer.
 I took it.
 I ended up doing several flyers for them over a period a months.
 Looking back, those designs were horrendous, but I was super-pumped!
 I was making my own money, $25 at a time.
 This led to them telling other people about my work, which brought in other clients.